requirejs/requirejs/docs/jquery.md

 Then, in the scripts directory that has require-jquery.js and app.js, create a file called app.build.js with the following contents:

-    require({
+    {
         appDir: "../",
         baseUrl: "scripts/",
-            dir: "../webapp-build",
+        dir: "../../webapp-build",
         //Comment out the optimize line if you want
         //the code minified by Closure Compiler using
         //the "simple" optimizations mode
         optimize: "none",

-            inlineText: false,
-            execModules: false
-        },
+        modules: [
+            {
-        "app"
+                name: "app"
-    );
+            }
+        ]
+    }

 To use the build tool, you need Java 6 installed.
 Closure Compiler is used for the JavaScript minification step (if optimize: "none" is commented out), and it requires Java 6.